Iceland

 Husavik

-Those who want to spot humpback, minke, white-beaked dolphin, harbour porpoise and blue whales should head to Husavik – the country’s whale watching capital.
-The town is located in the north of Iceland around an hour’s drive from Akureyri and spotting whales is almost guaranteed in the warmer summer months.
+After a whale-watching cruise in Iceland?
+Head to Husavik to spot humpback, minke, white-beaked dolphin, harbour porpoise and blue whales at Iceland's whale watching capital.
+The town is located in the north of the country around an hour’s drive from Akureyri and spotting whales is almost guaranteed in the warmer summer months.
 Centred around the Skjálfandi Bay, the town has the famous Húsavík Whale Museum and its harbour is packed with restaurants, souvenir shops and tour booking offices centred around whale watching.
 Husavik also hosts the annual Mærudagar festival – where thousands of Icelanders come to the town to enjoy music, food and drink and colourful decorations.

 Go wildlife-watching

 Iceland is rich in wildlife, from its marine life-packed waters to its skies filled with seabirds and mountains with Arctic foxes, mink, mice, rabbits and reindeer.
-Whale lovers should head to Husavik – the country’s whale capital – and puffin spotters should head to the likes of the West Fjords.
+For a whale-watching cruise in Iceland head to Husavik – the country’s whale capital – and puffin spotters should head to the likes of the West Fjords.

 See the Northern Lights

+A Northern Lights cruise in Iceland is a popular holiday option in this part of the world.
 The northern lights season in Iceland runs from late September to late March where the skies are at their darkest.
-During this time, you’re more likely to see the magical aurealis borealis light up the skies.
+During this time, you’re more likely to see the magical Aurora Borealis light up the skies.
 The lights can be spotted all across the country with the beautiful Thingvellir National Park – a popular destination for tourists.

 …Or Midnight Sun